weijiekoh/perpetualpowersoftau/0015_anon0_response/README.md

 **Entropy sources:** For random seed: sha512(random photos of Christmas tree and and various toys in the floor) concatenated with random key mash on keyboard.

 **Side channel defenses:** 2FA was activated on the Google Account, and the VM wasn't used for anything else.

+**Post-processing:**

+- I copied the Blake2b hash from the CLI output of compute_constrained;

+- I uploaded the response file as "response" using SFTP to the server provided by Wei Jie.

+- Verified with Wei Jie that the uploaded file has the expected Blake2b digest

+- Working folder gets deleted `rm -r tau`

+- Wipe out disk `shred -v --random-source=/dev/urandom -n10 /dev/sda2`

+- All logs get cleared `truncate -s 0 /var/log/*log`

+- History gets cleared `history -c`

+- Shutdown the VM

+- Delete the VM
 ```